rjbultitude/theconditionalorchestra/README.md

 ## Build

+Before running any of the standard tasks be sure to run `gulp templates` which will precompile the handlebars template ready for use in the app.

-[Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) is a task based build tool.
-It has been configured to run in two modes, development and production.
+[Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) is used to bundle the app.
+It runs in two modes: `development` and `production`.
+To run in development mode run

+`gulp`

+to run in production mode simply add the production flag

+`gulp --production`

 Gulp will create, clean and manage the `dist` folder.

-### Development

 Styles and scripts will be processed and watched for changes.
 Scripts will be linted.

-*Run (in this directory):*

-  `npm run gulp`

-### Production

-Styles and scripts will be processed and minified.

-*Run (in this directory):*

-  `npm run gulp --production`

 ## References